|

 When I first notified the Government, I was only producing milligrams

-are obtaining grams from the same kilogram of material. our cost
+we are obtaining grams from the same kilogram of material. our

-of production is only ten cents per gram of precious metals, or
+cost of production is only ten cents per gram of precious metals,

-roughly three dollars per ounce.
-Further improvements in the cost
+or roughly three dollars per ounce.
+Further improvements in

-of production are considered likely as we continue our commercial
+the cost of production are considered likely as we continue

-the question, why write a book on the subject?
-My answer, simply
+have the question, why write a book on the subject?
+My answer,

-stated, is that too many learned scientists and Governments have
+simply stated, is that too many learned scientists and Governments

-been unwilling to open their minds to the possibility that yet
+have been unwilling to open their minds to the possibility that

+science.
 Only a portion of those involved have been mentioned.
-Further,

-those of you capable of duplicating the detailed procedures will
+Further, those of you capable of duplicating the detailed procedures

-be able to provide personal verification through replication of
+will be able to provide personal verification through replication

 I wish to thank Mr. Keller and his wife, Ruth, who allowed me

-John O'M Bockris, who through his wiry Brit humor, forced me to
+Dr. John O'M Bockris, who through his wiry Brit humor, forced

-strive to the highest level of scientific integrity.
-Of course,
+me to strive to the highest level of scientific integrity.
+Of

-he would not accept this book as a "proper" presentation,
+course, he would not accept this book as a "proper"

-but circumstances have dictated this level is necessary for a
+presentation, but circumstances have dictated this level is

-publication of this magnitude.
-Also, this publication would never
+necessary for a publication of this magnitude.
+Also, this publication

-had succeeded without the due diligence and assistance of Retired
+would never had succeeded without the due diligence and assistance

-Captain Roger Briggs, U.S.N. and Mr. Greg Tabat, whose belief
+of Retired Captain Roger Briggs, U.S.N. and Mr. Greg Tabat,

-in the science allowed this to be published during my fallacious
+whose belief in the science allowed this to be published during

 Joe E. Champion